ringcentral/ringcentral-api-docs/docs/messages_sync.md

 - **recordCount** — modifies Sync Frame size.

-The response for server is quite similar as in case of FSYNC with the following differences:
+The response for server is quite similar as in case of FSync with the following differences:

 - Server will return ONLY new or changed messages metadata.